verbb/formie/docs/developers/events.md

 ## Integration Payload Events

-The below events an example using the `Mailchimp` class, but any class that inherits from the `verbb\formie\base\Integration` class can use these events.
+The below events are examples using the `Mailchimp` class, but any class that inherits from the `verbb\formie\base\Integration` class can use these events.

 ### The `beforeSendPayload` event
 The event that is triggered before an integration sends its payload.